Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models: Overview of Urban Foundation Models

 \subsubsection{Unimodal Adaptation}

-Unimodal adaptation primarily focuses on fine-tuning the pre-trained trajectory models across different trajectory datasets, such as adapting a model trained on one city to another.
+Unimodal adaptation primarily focuses on fine-tuning the pre-trained trajectory models across different trajectory datasets, \eg~adapting a model trained on one city to another.
 Reformd~\cite{Reformd2021} employs standard transfer learning procedures, transferring model parameters learned on a data-rich region to a target region with scarce data.
 This method models the invariant region dynamics in mobility prediction tasks within the origin region via a marked temporal point process.
 It concurrently learns the time interval and spatial distance distributions of check-in sequences as two distinct independent normalizing flows.
 During the transfer process, the spatial and temporal flows that have been learned are transferred, followed by fine-tuning the model parameters for the target region, incorporating an attention parameter for enhanced specificity.
 Axolotl~\cite{Axolotl2022} also focuses on cross-region model transfer to enhance POI recommendations in data-scarce regions by leveraging data from data-rich regions.
 The method employs cluster-based knowledge transfer without the need for any common users or POIs between regions.
 Building on this idea, CATUS~\cite{CATUS2023} addresses data scarcity and imbalance in POI recommendations across cities by transferring category-level universal transition knowledge.
 It achieves this through two self-supervised tasks in the pre-training phase: next category prediction and next POI prediction.
 During fine-tuning, CATUS uses a distance-oriented sampler better to align POI representations with a city's local context, taking into account the geographical distance and semantic similarity between POIs.
+TransferTraj~\cite{wei2025transfertraj} introduces a unified trajectory learning model achieving both region and task transferability.
+Through a region-transferable encoder and a masking-based input–output scheme, it supports multiple trajectory tasks without retraining and outperforms existing baselines across zero-shot and few-shot settings.
+Additionally, some studies explore adaptation strategies to improve generalization.
+For example, AdaMove~\cite{han2025adamove} proposes a preference-aware test-time adaptation mechanism that updates a trained model's parameters using the incoming test trajectory, enabling the model to better accommodate distribution shifts during inference.